José Baroja: Biography

-As the eldest son of three brothers, he was born in the Regional Hospital of Valdivia, Chile, in 1983.
+As the eldest of three sons of Ramón González and Marta Gutiérrez, he was born in the Regional Hospital of Valdivia, Chile, in 1983.
 But he lives his adolescence in the city of Maipú in Santiago de Chile.
 There, he studied at Colegio Internacional Alba and at Oxford College.

 He graduated from the Pontifical Catholic University of Chile with a bachelor's degree in Letters, with a mention in Linguistics and Hispanic Literature, and a master's degree in Letters and a mention in Literature.

 Between 2007 and 2017, he began to give lectures and workshops on both subjects in several universities and institutes in Chile, mainly in Santiago, Talca and Valdivia.
-Besides this, he participates in seminars and congresses in the area, among which Primer Encuentro Nacional de Escritores Gabriela Mistral stands out, in Los Andes, and Tercer Encuentro Internacional de Historia y Literatura Araucanía 2017 of The University of la Frontera, in Temuco.
+Besides this, he participates in seminars and congresses in the area, among which Primer Encuentro Nacional de Escritores Gabriela Mistral stands out, in Los Andes, and Tercer Encuentro Internacional de Historia y Literatura Araucanía 2017 of The university of la Frontera, in Temuco.

 Still in 2017, he premiered his literary recognition with the first prize in the Gonzalo Rojas Pizarro Literary contest.
 This was followed by other awards in Argentina and Chile, as well as the publication of his first book, El hombre del terrón de azúcar y otros cuentos.
 At the end of this year, he founded the RunRun storytelling group, presenting his work in various libraries and schools in Maule and O'Higgins.
+Around this period, he began using the literary pseudonym José Baroja, under which he has published much of his work.
+The pseudonym originated in Lebu, Chile, and combines the names of two writers he admired: José Saramago and Pío Baroja.
+“José” was taken from the Portuguese Nobel Prize-winning writer, while “Baroja” was adopted from the Basque novelist Pío Baroja.

 In 2018, after participating in some interviews about the death of Nicanor Parra, Baroja was invited to Mexico for the first time, first for the XI Encuentro Internacional de Investigadores de Lengua y Literatura and the XII Festival Internacional de Literatura "Palabra en el Mundo", organized by Universidad Autónoma de Chiapas in Tuxtla Gutiérrez and San Cristóbal de las Casas, and, later, for the Guadalajara International Book Fair.
 In October of that same year, he published several articles and stories about the social outburst in Chile.
 In November, he was invited to participate in the First Chonchón Latin American Meeting of Poets and Narrators, in Lebu, Chile.

 In 2019, after a fleeting visit to Mexico City, Toronto, Barcelona and Buenos Aires, the latter places where El curioso caso de la sombre que murió como un recuerdo y otros cuentos and Cuentos Reunidos-Antología Breve are born, he decided to migrate to Guadalajara, Mexico.
 Later that year, he co-founded in Lebu, Chile, the arts and letters magazine Sudras y Parias, together with Chilean writers Jaime Magnan and Alfredo Ojeda Torres and was invited to the Fourth Meeting of Writers of Tapachula, in Chiapas.